eriky/ESClient/README.rst

 * Implementing most or even all the API methods
 * Implementing bulk indexing

+You may have noticed this software is labeled as alpha quality.
+I will not remove this label until I have done extensive testing and am convinced that most errors are handled cleanly.
+For normal usage this software works pretty well so don't be too frightened of the alpha label!

 License
 =======
 Licensed under the New BSD License.
 See also the LICENSE file